 The Council of Renters is headed by the Representative of the Council of Renters.
 The main duties of the Representative are to: 1) Keep an ear out for the concerns of renters; 2) To submit agenda items on behalf of the Council of Renters; and 3) Speak on behalf of renters wherever else is necessary.

 As with all the roles listed above, terms last one calendar year, starting at the beginning of January and ending at the end of December.
 There is no limit on the number of terms a person may serve.

-Meetings will begin at 6:00 p.m. and, unless cancelled or rescheduled, will be held on alternating Sundays.
+Meetings will begin at 7:00 p.m. and, unless cancelled or rescheduled, will be held on second and fourth Wednesdays.